-In addition to our clinical development efforts with lirentelimab, we also have a robust preclinical research effort directed at generating antibodies to novel immunomodulatory receptors.
-The most advanced of these are AK006 and AK007.
-AK006 targets Siglec-6, an inhibitory receptor expressed selectively on mast cells.
-Binding of AK006 to Siglec-6 activates the native inhibitory function of the receptor which in turn reduces mast cell activation.
-In preclinical studies, AK006 inhibited multiple modes of mast cell activation, including IgE, IL-33, KIT, C5a, and MRGPRX2, resulting in the deep suppression of mast cell activation.
-In addition to mast cell inhibition, AK006 reduced human tissue mast cells via antibody-dependent cellular phagocytosis (ADCP).
-AK006 appears to have the potential to provide broader and deeper mast cell inhibition than lirentelimab and, in addition to its inhibitory activity, reduce mast cell numbers.
-We plan to begin human studies with AK006 in the first half of 2023 in healthy volunteers and subsequently in patients with mast cell driven diseases.
+AK006 targets Siglec-6, an inhibitory receptor expressed selectively on mast cells, a type of white blood cell that is widely distributed in the body and plays a central role in the inflammatory response.
+Binding of AK006 to Siglec-6 is designed to activate the native inhibitory function of the receptor which in turn reduces mast cell activation.
+In preclinical studies, AK006 inhibited multiple modes of mast cell activation, including immunoglobulin E ("IgE"), interleukin-33 ("IL-33"), tyrosine kinase receptor ("KIT"), complement component 5a ("C5a"), and mass-related G protein-coupled receptor-X2 ("MRGPR-X2"), resulting in the deep suppression of mast cell activation.
+In addition to mast cell inhibition, AK006 reduced human tissue mast cells via antibody-dependent cellular phagocytosis ("ADCP") in the presence of activated macrophages.